 Here is a walk-through of how easy it is to setup an offline map in Google Maps:

-• Selecting that option will bring you to the following screen where you can highlight a square area to make available offline:highlight an area for offline useNotice that the area selected here is around 100 square miles and only takes up 73MB of space even for dense metro areas.
+- Selecting that option will bring you to the following screen where you can highlight a square area to make available offline:Notice that the area selected here is around 100 square miles and only takes up 73MB of space even for dense metro areas.

 The Google Maps are much nicer than the maps on our Garmin device, and with a large 1080p screen on our Android smartphone, it was also more pleasant to look at.
 Most importantly, these backup maps for our trip were downloaded quickly when we had service and were ready to use when needed.
 We didn’t know our destination on this trip, so we downloaded all of the Grand Staircase area, Bryce and Zion in Utah, and all the surrounding areas to help us navigate.
 Since Google is always updating their maps, we find it useful to have a copy of their maps in case something not in our Garmin comes up, we can reference yet another source.